dfranx/SHADERed/README.md

 ### Windows
 1. Install SDL2, SFML, GLEW & GLM through your favourite package manager (I recommend vcpkg)
-2. Run cmake-gui and set CMAKE_TOOLCHAIN_FILE variable (and turn on BUILD_IMMEDIATE_MODE flag if you want to have immediate mode and related features)
+2. Run cmake-gui and set CMAKE_TOOLCHAIN_FILE variable
 3. Press Configure and then Generate if no errors occured
 4. Open the .sln and build the project!